 - Call your family or pediatric dentist for immediate attention.
 Early stabilization is the best chance for the tooth to reattach itself.

 Most patients lose a separator during their treatment.
-Do not worry about losing a separator, but please call our office to see if it needs to be replaced.
+Do not worry about losing a separator, but please call or text our office to see if it needs to be replaced.

 Sore Teeth/Discomfort with Orthodontic Treatment

 Right after you get your braces, and sometimes after you have an adjustment appointment, your teeth and mouth will feel sore.
 To alleviate the pain, you may take acetaminophen or other non-aspirin pain relievers while you adjust to your new braces.
 You can also gargle lukewarm saltwater, which is a mixture of one teaspoon of salt dissolved in eight ounces of water.
 A warm wash cloth or a heating pad may also reduce the soreness in your jaws.